 • Choosing sentences with the highest levels to create the outline (either extractive or abstractive)

 A portion of the renowned language models is GPT (Generative Pre-trained Transformer), created by OpenAI and LaMDA by Google.
 These models were prepared on massive datasets from the web and web sources to computerize undertakings requiring language understanding and technical refinement.
-For example, GPT-3 is the most talked-about AI, said to mimic writing like a human, also containing the largest neural network ever created to date.
+For example, GPT-3 is the most talked-about AI—said to mimic writing like a human—also containing the largest neural network ever created to date.

 NLP has become an integral part of many industries.
 For example, in the medical industry used for dictation, clinical documentation, clinical trial matching, etc. NLP assists the AI to become a better functioning computer that behaves more efficiently than a human but simultaneously like a human.
-If you’d like to talk more about NLP use cases or how NLP labeling could help you, feel free to reach out to info@datasaur.ai.
-We'd love to chat!